top of page

 Bruising and Infections

-The patient pictured below left could not recall any injury to his leg.
+The patient pictured below left could not recall any injury to his leg other than scratching an itch.

 The patient below right simply leaned against a rung of a ladder.